turbot/steampipe-plugin-github/docs/index.md

   # GitHub Enterprise requires a base_url to be configured to your installation location.
   # Can also be set with the GITHUB_BASE_URL environment variable.
   # base_url = "https://github.example.com"

+  # GitHub Apps to authenticate with the GitHub API.
+This is distinct from personal user authentication.
+GitHub App authentication typically involves using a private key to create a JSON Web Token (JWT), which is then exchanged for an installation access token.

+  # The unique identifier for the GitHub App.
+  # Can also be set with the GITHUB_APP_ID environment variable.
+  # app_id = 1234232

+  # The installation ID for a specific installation of the GitHub App.
+  # Can also be set with the GITHUB_INSTALLATION_ID environment variable.
+  # installation_id = 7439287

+  # The private key of the GitHub App, used for generating JWTs for authentication.
+  # Can also be set with the GITHUB_PRIVATE_KEY environment variable.
+  # private_key = "/User/ec2-home/2016-10-19.private-key.pem"
 }
 ```

 - `token` - [Personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for your GitHub account.
 This can also be set via the `GITHUB_TOKEN` environment variable.
 - `base_url` - GitHub Enterprise users have a custom URL location (e.g. `https://github.example.com`).
 Not required for GitHub cloud.
 This can also be via the `GITHUB_BASE_URL` environment variable.
+- `app_id` - [Github App ID](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-as-a-github-app-installation) for your Github organization.
+This can also be set via the `GITHUB_APP_ID` environment variable.
+- `installation_id` - [Github App installation ID](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-as-a-github-app-installation) for your Github App installation.
+This can also be set via the `GITHUB_INSTALLATION_ID` environment variable.
+- `private_key` - [Github App private key path](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/managing-private-keys-for-github-apps) for your Github App.
+This can also be set via the `GITHUB_PRIVATE_KEY` environment variable.